ZiZ0U1/Ping_Pong_Game/README.md

 # 🏓 Ping Pong Game (Player vs. CPU)

-A console-based implementation of the classic Pong game, developed in C++ to practice foundational programming skills and solidify Object-Oriented Programming (OOP) principles, featuring a basic Computer Player (CPU).
+A GUI implementation of the classic Pong game, developed in C++ to practice foundational programming skills and solidify Object-Oriented Programming (OOP) principles, featuring a basic Computer Player (CPU).

 ## ✨ Features